grafana/pyroscope/docs/sources/operators-guide/reference-glossary.md

 Gossip is a protocol by which components coordinate without the need for a centralized [key-value store]({{< relref "#key-value-store" >}}).

-## HA tracker

-The HA tracker is a feature of the Grafana Fire distributor.
-It deduplicates time series received from two or more Prometheus servers that are configured to scrape the same targets.
-To configure HA tracking, refer to [Configuring high-availability deduplication]({{< relref "configure/configuring-high-availability-deduplication.md" >}}).

 ## Hash ring

 The hash ring is a distributed data structure used by Grafana Fire for sharding, replication, and service discovery.